nikos-glikis/ForthPwn/README.md

 Also, the whole Intellij project is uploaded, including project dir .idea, so that is it easier to run and edit.
 Just download Intellij (free) and open the project folder.

-If you want to build and run manually commands are included below:
+If you want to build and run manually commands are included below (precompiles classes work on jdk 8):

 Linux: